Overview

 Volunteer Management Activity Project Partnerships Program

-To deliver program outcomes The Centre, through an open application process, is partnering with external organisations on projects that will deliver advice, support and resources to help enable volunteering by members of identified groups.
-The projects build the capacity of volunteer managers and volunteer involving organisations to better engage these volunteers in a meaningful and respectful manner.
+The Centre is seeking to partner with external organisations to deliver projects that will provide advice, support, and resources to help enable volunteering by members of identified groups.
+Projects will build the capacity of volunteer managers and volunteer involving organisations (VIOs) to better engage diverse volunteers and will enhance volunteer management.

 The Centre for Volunteering is delivering the Volunteer Management Activity (VMA) on behalf of the Australian Government’s Department of Social Services (DSS).
 The objective of the VMA is to increase opportunities for people to participate in the social and economic life of their community through volunteering.
 Excellent Volunteer Management is key to the volunteering experience.